Perverse sheaves on infinite-dimensional stacks, and affine Springer theory: Introduction

 The projection $\frak{p}^{\on{fin}}:\tilde{\kg}\rightarrow\kg$ is known as the Grothendieck--Springer resolution, and its fibers $\C{B}_{\g}$ are known as Springer fibers.

 Lusztig observed (see \cite[$\S$3]{Lus1}) that $\frak{p}^{\on{fin}}$ is an $\Ad G$-equivariant small projective morphism, whose source is smooth and whose restriction to the regular semisimple locus is a Galois cover with Galois group $W$.
-Therefore the derived pushforward $\C{S}^{\on{fin}}:=\frak{p}^{\on{fin}}_{*}\bql[\dim\tilde{\kg}]$ is an $\Ad G$-equivariant semisimple perverse sheaf on $\kg$.
-Moreover, $\C{S}^{\on{fin}}$ equals to the intermediate extension of its restriction to the regular semisimple locus and it is equipped with an action of $W$.
+Therefore the derived pushforward $\C{S}^{\on{fin}}:=\frak{p}^{\on{fin}}_{*}\bql[\dim\tilde{\kg}]$ is an $\Ad G$-equivariant semisimple perverse sheaf on $\kg$.\footnote{$\ell$ is a prime, invertible in $k$.} Moreover, $\C{S}^{\on{fin}}$ is equal to the intermediate extension of its restriction to the regular semisimple locus and it is equipped with an action of $W$.
 In particular, the action of $W$ on $\C{S}^{\on{fin}}$ induces an action of $W$ on the cohomology of each $\C{B}_{\g}$.

 For each irreducible representation $V$ of $W$, we denote by $\C{S}^{\on{fin}}_{V}$ the $V$-isotypical component of $\C{S}^{\on{fin}}$.
 Each $\C{S}^{\on{fin}}_{V}$ is an $\Ad G$-equivariant irreducible perverse sheaf on $\kg$, and these sheaves are (Lie algebra analogs of) special cases of Lusztig's character sheaves \cite{Lus3}.
 Character sheaves play a central role in the Lusztig's classification of irreducible characters of $G(\bF_{q})$ (see \cite{Lu5, Lu6}). \end{Emp}